-Thank you for your interest in applying to earn an MSW at the Columbia School of Social Work.
-We are the oldest and most renowned social work institution, and one of only two Ivy League schools of social work, in the nation.
+Thank you for your interest in applying for the MSW program at the Columbia School of Social Work.
+We are the oldest and most renowned social work institution, and one of only two Ivy League schools of social work in the nation.

-Contact us any time.
-We can arrange for you to sit in on a class, consult with a faculty member, and/or meet with a student ambassador, field education advisor, admissions counselor, or financial aid administrator.
-We also recommend you attend one of our on campus information sessions or meet one of our admissions representatives when they are in a city near you.
+Connect with us!
+We can arrange for you to meet with a student ambassador, field education advisor, admissions counselor, or financial aid administrator.
+We also recommend you attend an event.

 Tel: 212-851-2400 | Toll free: 1-855-532-5200